-a.
+- a.
 Cladding

-b.-Wood or steel furring
+- b.
+Wood or steel furring

-c.
+- c.
 FPIS Product

-d.
+- d.
 Wall framing per code (i.e., wood or steel studs)

-e.
+- e.
 Furring fastener

-Foam Plastics and Fire Safety Requirements - Fire-safety-related requirements for foam plastics are addressed in Chapter 26 of the International Building Code (IBC) and Section R316 of the IRC (changed to Section R303 of the 2024 IRC).
+Foam Plastics and Fire Safety Requirements - Fire-safety-related requirements for foam plastics are addressed in Chapter 26 of the International Building Code (IBC) and Section R316 of the IRC.
 Any use of FPIS products in accordance with this standard must also comply with fire-related requirements for foam plastics in the locally applicable building code, including requirements for thermal barriers, ignition barriers, flame spread resistance, limited smoke development, and other factors as relevant to the particular application.
-For additional information, see the FPIS manufacturer's literature and code compliance resources found at https://www.continuousinsulation.org/fire-performance. the following supplemental information as applicable:
+For additional information, see the FPIS manufacturer's literature and the following supplemental information as applicable:

-TER No. 1202 03: Foam Plastic Insulating Sheathing Products in Type V Construction

-TER No. 1202-04: Foam Plastic Insulating Sheathing Products in Type I, II, III or IV Construction
+TER No. 1202-03: Foam Plastic Insulating Sheathing Products in Type V Construction TER No. 1202-04: Foam Plastic Insulating Sheathing Products in Type I, II, III or IV Construction

 Energy Efficiency and Thermal Resistance Requirements - Requirements for use of FPIS as thermal insulation are addressed in locally adopted energy codes.
-In particular, use of FPIS products for building energy efficiency design isare addressed in the International Energy Conservation Code (IECC) and in ASHRAE standards 90.1 and 90.2.
-The typical application of FPIS is as continuous insulation (ci) to minimize the impact of structural thermal bridging on the performance of building thermal envelopes.
+In particular, use of FPIS products for building energy efficiency design are addressed in the International Energy Conservation Code (IECC) and in ASHRAE standards 90.1 and 90.2.
 In addition, minimum material requirements, including thermal resistance properties, are addressed in ASTM C578 and ASTM C1289 for the types of FPIS addressed in this standard.
 Furthermore, for home insulation products, the Federal Trade Commission's R-value Rule regulates the measurement and labeling of insulation R-values.

 Moisture Vapor Control - As with any wall sheathing component, FPIS has moisture vapor permeability properties that should be considered in the strategy for controlling moisture vapor transmission through the wall assembly and limit the potential for condensation.
 Properties will vary by FPIS product type and composition.
 Because FPIS is an insulation material, it can be used to control wall temperatures such that risk of condensation is reduced.
 All walls act as a system in controlling moisture vapor transmission and preventing condensation.
 Therefore, the amount of FPIS insulation, its location on the wall assembly, the climate conditions, and the moisture vapor transmission properties of other materials comprising a wall assembly should all be considered as part of a moisture vapor control strategy.
-Refer to the moisture vapor retarder requirements of the 2009 and later-2012 editions of the IBC and IRC for more information.
-More complete and advanced requirements are included in 2021 and later editions of the IBC and IRC.
-For additional guidance moisture protection of walls using FPIS refer to https://www.continuousinsulation.org/water-vapor-control and also wall calculators available at https://www.continuousinsulation.org/calculators.
+Refer to the moisture vapor retarder requirements of the 2009 and 2012 editions of the IBC and IRC for more information.